Vinblastine: Isolation and synthesis

 Vinblastine may be isolated from the Madagascar Periwinkle (Catharanthus roseus), its only known biological producer, along with several of its precursors, catharanthine and vindoline.
 Extraction is costly and yields of vinblastine and its precursors are low, although procedures for rapid isolation with improved yields avoiding auto-oxidation have been developed.
 Enantioselective synthesis has been of considerable interest in recent years, as the natural mixture of isomers is not an economical source for the required C16'S, C14'R stereochemistry of biologically active vinblastine.
 Initially, the approach depends upon an enantioselective Sharpless epoxidation, which sets the stereochemistry at C20.
 The desired configuration around C16 and C14 can then be fixed during the ensuing steps.
 In this pathway, vinblastine is constructed by a series of cyclization and coupling reactions which create the required stereochemistry.
 The overall yield may be as great as 22%, which makes this synthetic approach more attractive than extraction from natural sources, whose overall yield is about 10%.
 Stereochemistry is controlled through a mixture of chiral agents (Sharpless catalysts), and reaction conditions (temperature, and selected enantiopure starting materials).
 Due to difficulty of stereochemical restraints in total synthetic processes, other semi-synthetic methods from precursors, catharanthine and vindoline, continue to be developed.

 History

 Vinblastine was first isolated by Robert Noble and Charles Thomas Beer at the University of Western Ontario from the Madagascar periwinkle plant.
+The structure of Vinblastine and Vincristine are very similar.
+There are some differences in their pharmacological effects only and there is no cross-resistance.
 Vinblastine's utility as a chemotherapeutic agent was first suggested by its effect on the body when an extract of the plant was injected in rabbits to study the plant's supposed anti-diabetic effect.
 (A tea made from the plant was a folk-remedy for diabetes.)
 The rabbits died from a bacterial infection, due to a decreased number of white blood cells, so it was hypothesized that vinblastine might be effective against cancers of the white blood cells such as lymphoma.
 It was approved by FDA in 1965.